 - Dijon mustard- much more flavorful and smooth than plain yellow mustard, and definitely the best choice for this sauce.
 I recommend Grey Poupon.

-- sugar- elevates the sweetness oh so slightly, and counteracts the tang just enough
+- sugar- slightly elevates the sweetness and counteracts the tang just enough

 - crushed red pepper or Aleppo pepper- the extra pep in the step with this sauce, and you don't need a lot